-5. When the riders reach the grid after the sighting lap they must take up their positions and may be attended by maximum seven persons, one of whom may hold an umbrella.
+On the grid, the riders may be attended by maximum seven persons, one of whom may hold an umbrella.
 All attendants on the grid must wear a "Grid Pass".
 Having taken up their grid position, the riders must take off their helmets.